schinckel/sonoff-diy/README.md

         $ ./flasher.sh

 This should then run to completion.
+By default, it waits 30 seconds for the upload to complete - that was plenty for me but I did have the AP right next to the Sonoff Mini.

 Please let me know if you have any issues: I only had one Sonoff DIY device, and have already flashed that one, so was unable to try the automated process.